arnaudvericel/BottleNex/README.md

 ---

-## Your first bottlenew simulation:
+## Your first bottlenex simulation:

 To execute bottlenex, the user needs to provide a command line argument that is the input config. file.